 Click here to find out more

 We came to Gusto because it had been recommended by a taxi driver earlier in the day.
 We didn’t book, but secured a table fairly quickly.
 The menu was nice but not particularly inspiring – not one of those menus where you can’t decide because everything sounds amazing.

-I hadn’t eaten oysters for a while so I chose half a dozen and my companion chose a smoked trout and potato pancake with beetroot relish, horseradish and dill butter.
+I hadn’t eaten oysters for a while so I chose half a dozen and my partner chose a smoked trout and potato pancake with beetroot relish, horseradish and dill butter.

 The oysters were beautifully fresh and came with a nice onion and watermelon salsa – they definitely satisfied my oyster craving.